psustudentspublications-admin/PSU-Student-Publications/README.md

 **Get involved**
 - Browse the repositories pinned above
 - Submit a contribution via Pull Request (see `CONTRIBUTING.md`)
-- For publication inquiries or permissions: admissions@psuca.edu
+- For publication inquiries or permissions: psustudentspublications@psuca.edu

 ---